cytodata/single-cell-classifier/3.train_ebimage/1.random_forest/README.md

 - warm_start=False
 - class_weight=None

+### Experiment setup

+To find out how stable this model come to a result the script is run.
+Every time the script is run another results in added to the list.
+These results show what the performance is (the mean) and how stable it get there (the variance).
+This can be used to compare different models with each other and conclude if a model is a better fit or not.

 ### Results

 The balanced f1-score on the validation set is [0.328 ± 0.00286 with 8 model initializations](results/all_scores.csv).